mavlink/MAVSDK-docs/en/guide/connections.md

 # Connecting to Systems (Vehicles)

-The *Dronecode SDK* allows you to connect to multiple vehicles attached to the local WiFi network and/or via serial ports.
+The MAVSDK allows you to connect to multiple vehicles attached to the local WiFi network and/or via serial ports.

 In order to detect vehicles you must first specify the communication ports that the SDK will monitor for new systems.
 Once monitoring a port, the SDK will automatically detect connected vehicles, add them to its collection, and notify registered users of connection and disconnection events.